MicrosoftDocs/cpp-docs/docs/standard-library/local_t.md

 ## Remarks

 Use this struct as an argument to the `time_point` template to indicate that a `time_point` represents local time.
-Be aware that `local_t` doesn't specify the time zone of the local time.
+Specifying `local_t` doesn't specify the time zone of the local time.

 As an example of how `local_t` is used, consider the declaration `local_days ld{Sunday[1] / January / 2021};` This ultimately resolves to `time_point<local_t, duration<long long>;` where `local_t` indicates that the time_point represents local time.